If you are a believer, the Law of Moses was brought to an end for you.

 The Messiah arrives on the scene around 4 B.C., and He really gets in their faces.
 Jesus tells them plainly that they have not achieved perfection; He ends the Sermon on the Mount by telling them that they have to actually be as perfect as God the Father.

 Jesus was as perfect as God.
-He was God.
-Jesus is God.
+Because He was God.
+He is God.
 Only He could fulfill the Law.
-And since He died as a human, His death was offered to God and was acceptable to God the Father as a substitutionary death for all of humanity.
+And since He died as a human, His death was acceptable to God the Father as a substitutionary death for all of humanity.

 He brought an end to the Law.
-If you are a new creation in Christ, live according the Law of the Spirit of Life.
+If you are a new creation in Christ, do not allow the Law of Moses to be your guide; allow the Holy Spirit to guide you.
+Live according the Law of the Spirit of Life.
 Do not live according to the Law of Sin and Death.

 Jesus Christ is the end of the Law to everyone who believes.